2025 Employers' Guide to Utah Small Business Taxes

 Are Any Business Tax Credits Available in Utah?

 Utah’s Economic Development Tax Increment Financing (EDTIF) tax credit incentivizes Utah businesses to make positive contributions to the state and its economy.
-The EDTIF is updated regularly to adapt to new challenges.
-Businesses that meet the requirements can deduct up to 30% of new state revenues.
+Businesses that meet the requirements can receive a tax credit of up to 30% of new state revenues generated by their investment or expansion.

 Are Filing Extensions Available?